drodado/test1/README.md

 Rankings words are hardcode in an enumerated.
 They could also be read from a file to provide flexibility to change the set of words.

+It has also included a test class with a few examples of implementation.

 Service is not validating order fields.

 ```